 Application Deadline: May 15 (applications after this date will be reviewed on a case-by-case basis)

 - Term – fall or summer

 - Institution – Marist College

 A Complete Application in GradCAS includes the following:

-- Unofficial transcripts from each college/university attended must be uploaded to the application for an admission decision.
-Official bachelor’s degree noted transcripts will be required upon acceptance in order to matriculate.
+- Unofficial transcript from bachelor’s degree-granting college/university must be uploaded to the application for an admission decision.
+Official bachelor’s degree noted transcript will be required upon acceptance in order to matriculate.

 - Official transcripts can also be sent via mail to: